Centre for Urban and Regional Development Studies

 I am a Lecturer in Economic Geography in the Centre for Urban and Regional Development (CURDS) within the School of Geography, Politics and Sociology at Newcastle University.

-Prior to my current role, I was an ESRC Research Fellow in GPS, leading a research project entitled ‘Housing Hope: the place of politics and people in housing governance’.
+Ongoing research on housing regeneration stems from my previous ESRC Fellowship project entitled ‘Housing Hope: the place of politics and people in housing governance’.
 This research developed my doctoral work in the Department of Geography at Durham University that examined neighbourhood housing regeneration.
 This research offers ways of reconceptualising the relationship of housing with the wider economy, politics and decision making.

 My PhD project titled ‘The Local State of Housing: Deepening Entrepreneurial Governance and the Place of Politics and Publics’ examined how the governance of housing is transforming, with powerful impacts on inequality and local politics in British cities.
 It focused on a growing shift towards the local state becoming a housing developer, moving in increasingly entrepreneurial directions under times of austerity.
 The following dissemination reports have been written from this research: